Home » Scholarship

 Scholarship

-At its annual Business Meeting on Wednesday, May, 18, 2022, WCTA president Neil Becker announced the two recipients of the WCTA Scholarships for the Class of 2022.
+At its annual Business Meeting held in May, WCTA president Neil Becker announced the two recipients of the WCTA Scholarships for the Class of 2023.
+The following students are the recipients of the WCTA scholarships.
+Hailey Ernest received the Dot Truax Education Award provided to a student pursuing a career in education, and Camryn Row received the WCTA Members Scholarship.

 Scholarship Application & Guidelines